laravel/pint/README.md

     composer require laravel/pint --dev

-After Pint has been installed, you may run `pint` to fix coding-style issues in your code:
+Once Pint has been installed, the `pint` binary will be available in your application's `vendor/bin` directory:

-    pint
+    ./vendor/bin/pint

+<a name="list-of-changes"></a>
+## List Of Changes

+When running Pint, it will output a list of files that have been changed.
+While most of the time it's enough, it is possible to see the changes in a more detailed manner using the `-v` option:

+    ./vendor/bin/pint -v

+In addition, if you wish Pint to simply test your code for style errors, so you can see the changes that would be made, you may use the `--test` option:

+    ./vendor/bin/pint --test

 <a name="configuring"></a>
 ## Configuring Pint

-By default, Pint does not require any configuration, and it will fix coding-style issues in your code following the rules defined in the [PSR 12 Style Guide](https://www.php-fig.org/psr/psr-12).
+**By default, Pint does not require any configuration**, and it will fix coding-style issues in your code following the rules defined in the [PSR 12 Style Guide](https://www.php-fig.org/psr/psr-12).

 However, Pint's configuration can be defined in the `pint.json` file, which should be located at the root of your project: